 in one hand and a fusion of blurry vision and migraine in the other,

-after hearing my misfortune, you silently mounted your rusty old bike
+on hearing my misfortune, you silently mounted your rusty old bike

 and you were gone, my knight on a mission riding through the night.

-about how I mustn’t have looked hard enough, they weren’t hard to find,
+that I mustn’t have looked hard enough, they weren’t hard to find,

 but I saw it, that smug little smile hiding behind your newspaper.

-That was the moment that taught me unconditional love,
+That was the moment that taught me unconditional love, I still

-I still have those glasses in a memory box and I’ll always remember.
+have those glasses in a memory box and I’ll always remember.